Workflow-Identifying Fields: General Information

 You define a workflow-identifying field by specifying it in the screen configuration.

-To specify a workflow-identifying field, you call the FlowTypeIdentifierIs method in the lambda expression for the AddScreenConfigurationFor or UpdateScreenConfigurationFor method and specify the field from the primary DAC of the form as the type parameter.
+To specify a workflow-identifying field, you call the FlowTypeIdentifierIs method in the lambda expression for the AddScreenConfigurationFor or UpdateScreenConfigurationFor method and specify a string field from the primary DAC of the form as the type parameter.
 An example is shown in the following code.

 context.AddScreenConfigurationFor(screen =>